Regularization versus renormalization: Why are Casimir energy differences so often finite?: What if Casimir energy differences are not naively finite?

-\emph{The $\Omega$ dependence represents real physics.
-Live with it!} {$\Box$} \end{theorem} Part of the reason it was never worthwhile to keep explicit track of the $k_i$ is that, once the $f$-cutoff is introduced, the $k_i$ would in any case be replaced by the purely phenomenological and cutoff dependent $[k(f)]_i$.
+Part of the reason it was never worthwhile to keep explicit track of the $k_i$ is that, once the $f$-cutoff is introduced, the $k_i$ would in any case be replaced by the purely phenomenological and cutoff dependent coefficients $[k(f)]_i$.

-Furthermore, if the first $d+2$ of the $\Delta a_i$ are zero, then the cutoff dependence drops out of the calculation.
-That is, even for imperfect conductors and dielectrics, if one is comparing two situations where the conductors/dielectrics have merely been moved around, (without changing shape and/or volume), then the difference in Casimir energies (and so the Casimir forces) are guaranteed finite.
+Furthermore, if we compare two systems, and if the first $d+2$ of the $\Delta a_i$ are zero, then the cutoff dependence drops out of the calculation.
+That is, even for imperfect conductors and dielectrics, if one is comparing two situations where the conductors/dielectrics have merely been moved around, (without changing shape and/or volume), then the difference in Casimir energies (and so the Casimir forces) are guaranteed finite (and cutoff independent).